centreon/centreon-documentation/versioned_docs/version-22.04/graph-views/install.md

 ### Updates

 Once installed, the Desktop Client is automatically kept up to date through an online update system.
-When it connects to a Centreon MAP server it automatically downloads and installs the latest version compatible with the server.
+When it connects to a Centreon MAP (Legacy) server it automatically downloads and installs the latest version compatible with the server.
 Auto-update requires your computer to have internet access.